Trends of 2019: An increase in on-site safety technology

 In December, our inboxes were inundated with newsletters and articles about the trends set to disrupt the construction industry in 2019.

-Forecasts were consistent with what we’ve seen in the past: workers will use more virtual reality, more drones will be seen across sites, and robotics will be on the rise.
+Forecasts were consistent with what we’ve seen in the past: workers will use more Virtual Reality (VR), more drones will be seen across sites, and robotics will be on the rise.

 These technologies will revolutionize the construction industry when widespread adoption occurs — but is it realistic to predict that this will happen in 12 months in an industry that is notoriously slow to change?
 Are they even solving the current problems construction is currently facing?